gbdev/GBSoundSystem/README.md

 **Notes**:
 - This needs to be called before every call to `Music_Play`.
 - The instrument table is part of the data that is exported by GB Tracker.
-Labeled as 'SFX Table' at the end of the exported data.
+Commented as 'SFX Table' at the end of the exported data (the symbol starts with `Inst_`).

 **Arguments**:
 - BC - bank id where the instrument table resides